Introducing Our Governors

 I currently work as a Business Analyst for a Mortgage Company and have experience in Team Management, Risk Mitigation and Change Management.
 This has given me a wide breath of experience in many different types of work from strategic change to regulated work and policy reviews.
 I hope I can bring my experience across these types of areas to enhance the Local Governing Board and be an effective member of the Governing Body.

-I became a co-opted governor at Bedgrove Junior School in 2020.
+I became a co-opted governor at Bedgrove Junior School in 2020 and was appointed a Community Governor in July 2021.
 With a background in operational management and wellbeing in the private education sector, I wanted to apply my skills and experience within a school setting and have an opportunity to help shape the strategy of the school.

 My daughter is currently a Bedgrove pupil so I already have a parent's eye view of the school.
 As a governor I hope to contribute to driving an already high performing school, which is at the heart of the local community, towards achieving its ambitious vision for the next five years.